 Armed with such software, compliance officers can make faster decisions and onboard customers in seconds, not days, so that they can continue to actively contribute to the ongoing growth and success of their business.

-Why is KYB important?
+Why is Know Your Business (KYB) important?

 By obtaining and verifying essential information about the companies they are dealing with, organisations can ensure that every business being onboarded is legitimate and not ultimately funding criminal activity of any kind.